 Finding and keeping this rhythm should mean that you feel more confident and that your breathing stays more controlled as you climb.

 (This method of breathing can be used in lots of circumstances and I’ve used it many times to help people who are learning to run.
 Getting control of your breath is a really effective way to make running feel much more manageable.)

 Once you’re happy that you can control your breath, try challenging yourself to get lightly out of puff every day.
 Start gently and add in things like walking a little more briskly to a given landmark.
 Try to walk a little bit faster or further than you did yesterday.
 Don’t overdo it though – allow yourself to stay comfortable and in control.

 When you’re ready to, add into your daily routine a stair climb where you purposefully breathe well.
 Stand tall with your chest open and shoulders back, and practice climbing the flight with as much control as you can.
-Count how many steps you can manage before needing to hold the bannister and then challenge yourself to make that gradually higher up than previously.
+Count how many steps you can manage before needing to hold the banister and then challenge yourself to make the point that you hold on gradually higher up than previously.

 If you don’t feel ready to do this, step on and off the bottom step of a flight of stairs.
 Do as many step-ups as you can and then rest.
 Try to gradually increase the number of steps that you can do before you stop.

 The Bridge is an exercise that does loads of things, including helping to strengthen the glutes.
 Lying on your back, bring your heels close to your bottom.
+Adjust the angle of your pelvis, bringing the base of the bone upwards so that your tummy muscles shorten and give a gentle stretch into the small of your back.
 Lift your hips as high as you can, feeling a stretch in the front of the thighs.
 Hold briefly, and then lower gently.
 Repeat 8-10 times, have a rest and if you’ve got the strength, do another lot.